 It however requested further research be conducted in certain areas.
 On completion of such research, the Commission made additional recommendations and forwarded them to the Attorney-General for inclusion in the Bill.
-There had been no further communication from the Attorney-General at the time of writing this report.
+The Legislative Drafting Department however raised some technical issues on the Bill.
+As a result it is the position of the Commission that there is need to convene a retreat for a small working group to have a further look at the Bill before being forwarded to the Drafting Department.